ardalis/ardalis-com-gatsby/src/pages/tools-used/index.md

 * 1TB M.2 SSD
 * GeForce RTX 2080 8 GB Video Card

 It's a beast I named NightKing.
+As I look at it in 2022 it's less of a beast (time flies quickly for computer hardware); I have upgraded the RAM to 64GB.

 ![](/img/NightKing-UltimateDevRigh2019-1024x768.jpg)

 I'm still running it as my main dev/game rig.
-I updated it to 64GB of RAM in 2021.
+I have essentially a clone of it for my office machine as well.

 ## Avatar